praman2s/robotic-vision/source/index.rst

     :width: 1050

-Foundation Course is an initiative from Masters of Autonomous Systems, Hochschule Bonn-Rhein-Sieg.
+Foundation Course is an initiative from `Masters of Autonomous Systems, Hochschule Bonn-Rhein-Sieg`_.
 The aim of one month foundation course is to lay a foundation for the Master course ahead.
 The foundation course aims at the following :